 Another popular male cultivar is ‘Fastigiata,' a good choice if you want a tree that is narrow (column-shaped).
 It becomes 30-50 feet tall, but just 10-15 feet wide.
-Grow it in zones 3-8.
-Other column-shaped, male cultivars include:
+Grow it in zones three through eight.
+Other column-shaped male cultivars include:

 - ‘Princeton Sentry’

-For a small space, try 'Pendula,' a slow-growing male cultivar for zones 3-8.
-It has a stocky build and reaches just 8 feet tall at maturity, with a maximum spread of 10 feet.
-While the cultivar name, 'Pendula' normally means that the plant in question has a weeping form, in this case the form is more accurately described as umbrella-shaped.
+For a small space, try 'Pendula,' a slow-growing male cultivar for zones three through eight.
+It has a stocky build and reaches just eight feet tall at maturity, with a maximum spread of 10 feet.
+While the cultivar name 'Pendula' normally means that the plant in question has a weeping form, in this case the form is more accurately described as umbrella-shaped.

 This is not the only case where homeowners are advised to shop for the fruitless cultivar of a tree, in order to avoid messiness.
-For example, 'Rotundiloba' is a cultivar of American sweetgum recommended for low-maintenance landscaping, since it lacks gumballs (sweetgum is another fall foliage champion).
+For example, 'Rotundiloba' is a cultivar of non-fruiting American sweetgum recommended for low-maintenance landscaping, since it lacks gumballs (sweetgum is another fall foliage champion).

 Botanical.com recognizes Ginkgo biloba as "the oldest living tree on the planet that's been used safely for over 3000 years," noting that this relic from dinosaur times "was nearly wiped out during the Ice Age everywhere except in China."

 The Ginkgo Pages website relates that those Chinese Ginkgo biloba trees were mainly found in monasteries "in the mountains and in palace and temple gardens, where Buddhist monks cultivated the tree from about 1100 AD for its many good qualities."
 Plant collectors in China from the West eventually were sold on the trees and brought specimens home.

-The tree's benefits include not only its use as medicine, but also food.
+The tree's benefits include its use not only as medicine but also as food.
 It has been used in these ways for centuries in both China and Japan.
 Roasted nuts from Ginkgo biloba trees have long been thought a delicacy in their native China.